What did Arius teach that caused the Arian Controversy?

 In other words, by honoring the Son, we honor the Father.

-3) We confess Jesus as Lord; not as God.
+3) Confess Jesus as Lord; not God.

 “Every tongue will confess that Jesus Christ is Lord;” i.e., they do NOT confess Him as God.